dellsystem/dellsystem.github.io/_posts/2016-11-18-predicting-elections.md

 newspapers endorsements by state, you'll find that Clinton is projected to win every single state except Alaska and Kansas, which is pretty hard to imagine.
-Even if we change the model to award a state to Clinton only if Trump gets _no_ newspaper enorsements -- which, to be honest, is a pretty contrived rule -- we still get 20 mispredictions.
+Even if we change the model to award a state to Clinton only if Trump gets _no_ newspaper endorsements -- which, to be honest, is a pretty contrived rule -- we still get 20 mispredictions.
 Clearly, newspaper endorsements were not a great predictor of how voters felt during this election.
 Why that was the case is anyone's guess.